Spectrally-pure optical serrodyne modulation for continuously-tunable laser offset locking: Conclusion

-We used commodity optoelectronic components to produce continuous wideband ($\sim1\text{ GHz}$) optical frequency offsets (OFO) in CW lasers with $>10\text{ dB}$ spur suppression, $<2\text{ dB}$ conversion loss and smoothly varying gain (Fig.\ref{fig:OFO-combined-performance}).
+In summary, we used commercial optoelectronic components to produce continuous wideband ($\sim1\text{ GHz}$) optical frequency offsets in a CW laser with $>10\text{ dB}$ spur suppression, $<2\text{ dB}$ conversion loss and smoothly varying gain (Fig. \ref{fig:OFO-combined-performance}).
 Relative to other demonstrations we improve on simultaneous optimization of these parameters (Table \ref{tab:Summary-of-OFO}).
-A simple model accounting for DAC-to-optical transfer function imperfections predicts observed performance.
-We compared serrodyne modulation (SM) with ordinary dual-sideband (DSB) modulation in a practical context: a PDH offset lock that is continuously swept with laser-cavity misalignment.
-For DSB modulation, the $-1$ spur can give rise to unwanted laser frequency shifts of $\sim\delta\nu_{c}/10$ for a misaligned cavity contrast of $5$.
-While for SM modulation where all spurs lie below $-13\text{ dB}$, the maximum unwanted shift is $<\delta\nu_{c}/1000$.
+A simple model accounting for DAC-to-optical transfer function imperfections predicts the observed serrodyne performance.
+We've confirmed the utility of our OFO by continuously sweeping the offset in a PDH offset lock over the range of $50$ to $1600\text{ MHz}$ without breaking lock.

 Going forward, as the cost of high-bandwidth DACs continues to decrease, we anticipate that high-bandwidth, high-suppression OFO will emerge as a routine tool.
 A natural next step is to apply predistortion to the waveform using a true arbitrary waveform generator.
-The laser frequency errors modeled in Section \ref{sec:Application-to-PDH} could be measured experimentally with access to a laser frequency comb or secondary cavity-locked laser.